guidefari/here_hugo/content/note/effective.md

 });
 ```

 The service is just an identifier in the runtime's service map.
 The implementation lives in a `Layer`, and the program declares what it needs via the type system.
-This borrows some (favourable) ergonomics from a `C#` codebase
+Borrows some (favourable) ergonomics from a `C#` codebase.

-The [invoicing app](https://github.com/guidefari/invoicing) is where this started clicking for me.
-The same invoice workflow can run against the live database with my customers and a dedicated testing database, juat swap the layer, nothing else changes.
+The [invoicing app](https://github.com/guidefari/invoicing) is where it clicked.
+The same workflow runs against my live customer database in prod, and a dedicated test database in tests.
+Swap the layer, nothing else changes.

 ```ts
 const DatabaseTest = Layer.succeed(Database, {